thomaslacour/panama/mst/README.md

-NAME
+Name
 ----

 mst.py - compute the effective properties of a heterogeneous material.

-SYNOPSIS
+Synopsis
 --------

-> python3 mst.py
+   python3 mst.py

-DEPENDENCE
+Dependence
 ----------

 These python packages are required:

 - matplotlib, numpy, math, cmath, re, csv, pandas

+### Installation of dependences

 If they are not already installed, you should install them with the command

-> python3 -m pip install --user matplotlib numpy pandas cmat mat re csv
+   python3 -m pip install --user matplotlib numpy pandas cmat mat re csv

-DESCRIPTION
+Description
 -----------

 The MST module has the following folder architecture: